AyushRawal/RookDB/docs/content/projects/sorted-ordered-file-manager.md

 +-------------------+
 ```

-All existing layers (Page, Disk Manager, Heap Manager) are used as-is without modification.
+The system depends on Page, Disk Manager, and Heap Manager.
 The Catalog and Buffer Manager receive minor extensions for sort metadata.
-The Executor gains two new functions.
+The Executor adds two new functions.

 ### Table Header Page Extension

 The existing table header page (page 0, 8192 bytes) uses only the first 4 bytes for page count.
-We extend it to store ordered file metadata:
+It is extended to store ordered file metadata:

 | Byte Range      | Field              | Type       | Description                                |
 |-----------------|--------------------|------------|--------------------------------------------|